 Any applicant denied assistance from the Program has the right to appeal.
 Complaints concerning the Program should be made to the Program Operator first.
-If unresolved in this manner, the complaint or appeal must be made in writing and addressed to the Housing Manager who will make a determination in writing within 30 days of receipt of the appeal. and filed with the Sponsor.
-The Sponsor will then schedule a meeting with the Loan Review Committee.
-Their written response will be made within thirty (30) working days.
-If the applicant is not satisfied with the Committee Housing Manager's decision, a request for an appeal may be filed with the Sponsor's governing body Community Development Director.
+If unresolved in this manner, the complaint or appeal must be made in writing and addressed to the Housing Manager who will make a determination in writing within 30 days of receipt of the appeal.
+If the applicant is not satisfied with the Housing Manager's decision, a request for an appeal may be filed with the Community Development Director.
 Final appeal must be filed in writing with HCD within one year after denial.